 In the example above, the White rook is patrolling the seventh rank, preventing the Black king from moving off of the eighth rank.
 Since the rook is already doing a good job of keeping the king hemmed in, it can stay where it is.
 Instead, making the move Qa8++ finishes the game, as the queen and rook combine to take away every square the king might flee to

-The diagram above is a typical example of back rank mate.
+The diagram above is a typical example of a back-rank mate.
 White's king is trapped behind his own pawns and is therefore stuck on the first rank.
 Black can deliver checkmate by playing Rc1++.

 Back rank mates are easy to see, but in most cases, they are also easy to prevent.
 In general, they occur only when a king has castled, there are too few defenders on the back rank, and the pawns in front of the castled king have not been moved.